 • Application of foreseeability and causation principles in damages quantification

 This analytical framework ensures that compensation remains equitable and proportional, providing a tailored remedy that addresses both actual harm and contractual expectations.
+The non-breaching party bears the burden of demonstrating both the existence and extent of damages, making thorough documentation from the outset essential to recovering full compensation.

 Key steps include: